treeverse/lakeFS/docs/reference/garbage-collection.md

 ## Understanding Garbage Collection

-For every branch, the GC job retains deleted objects for the number of days defined for the branch.
+For every branch, the GC job retains deletes objects for the number of days defined for the branch.
 In the absence of a branch-specific rule, the default rule for the repository is used.
 If an object is present in more than one branch ancestry, it's retained according to the rule with the largest number of days between those branches.
 That is, it's hard-deleted only after the retention period has ended for all relevant branches.